Is art advertising for what we really need?

 In the last part of the lesson, the student is introduced to some advanced vocabulary used to talk about artwork (e.g. thought-provoking, seminal, highbrow, etc.) and then uses it in a speaking exercise.

-In this lesson, the student will learn about and discuss Agatha Christie’s writing…
+In this lesson, students will learn and discuss how movies have changed in…